Saraglal/Line-follower/README.md

 # Line-follower
-The line follower robot is a mobile machine that can detect and follow the line drawn on the floor.
+The line follower robot is a mobile machine that can detect and follow the line drawn on the floor, implemented with Arduino UNO.

 ## components
 - two IR sensors